Daniel57910/CV/README.md

 ## Interests
  - Exploring - Have lived and worked in Peru, Colombia and India.
  - Photography
- - Rugby, keeping active and boxing
+ - Boxing, rock climbing and keeping active
  - Books, favorites include LOTR and the Hitchhikers Guide To The Galaxy
  - Computer Science, (almost) completed the Algorithmic Toolbox UCLA Module on Coursera in C